 5 Reasons Hale’s Holiday Content Marketing Campaign Worked

-Hale’s Thanksgiving holiday content marketing campaign worked for 5 key reasons.
-Examine these tactics and apply them to your content marketing.
+Hale’s Thanksgiving holiday content marketing campaign worked for 5 key reasons that you can apply to your content marketing campaigns.

 As a popular magazine, Godey’s Lady’s Book reached an audience of 150,000 women before the Civil War.
-Even in today’s content rich landscape, many businesses and content marketers today would love to have an addressable audience of this size.
+Even in today’s content rich landscape, many businesses would love to have an addressable audience of this size.

-2. Focused on a set of core topics
+2. Focus on a set of core topics

-Like any successful content marketer, Hale focused her editorial calendar on women’s issues, namely fashion, home and education.
-In contrast to content marketers now, Hale had few competitors so that she didn’t need to define her niche more granularly!
+Like any successful content marketer, Hale focused her editorial calendar on her audience’s key information needs.
+In comparison to many content marketers today, Hale had few competitors so she didn’t need to define her niche more granularly!

 3. Published consistent content on a regular basis

-Like any magazine, Godey’s Lady’s Book followed a regular publishing schedule.
+Like any magazine, Godey’s Lady’s Book followed a consistent publishing schedule.
 By delivering information on a consistent basis, Godey’s created Share of Audience Attention (aka: SOAA) and anticipation for its information.

-Also, each issue of Godey’s provided additional content of value.
-Specifically, the magazine included an illustration of a garment and the pattern describing how to make it.
-It even provided sheet music for the piano.
-Readers saved back issues!
+Also, each issue of Godey’s provided additional value.
+It included an illustration of a garment and the pattern to make it.
+Also, it provided sheet music for the piano.
+As a result, readers saved back issues!

 Beyond its focus on “women’s issues”, Godey’s Lady’s Book provided a publishing platform for top literary writers.
-Its contributors included Harriet Beecher Stowe, Edgar Allan Poe, Nathaniel Hawthorne and Henry Wadsworth Longfellow.
+Its contributors included well-known writers like Harriet Beecher Stowe, Edgar Allan Poe, Nathaniel Hawthorne and Henry Wadsworth Longfellow.

-Acting like the Medium of its time, Godey’s and Sarah Hale, in particular, gained respect from top authors and poets.
-As a result her influence increased.
+Acting like the Medium of its time, Godey’s and Sarah Hale, in particular, gained respect from top authors and poets so her influence increased.

-Hale used the first Thanksgiving celebration in Plymouth as historical basis for her content.
-But she molded the facts to make a cultural case to her readers.
+Hale used the first Thanksgiving celebration in Plymouth as the historical basis for her content.
+But she molded the facts to make a cultural case to readers.

-Hale provided recipes and cultural features focused on turkey and pumpkin pie, foods not present at the original celebration.
+Hale provided recipes and cultural features focused on current American foods like turkey and pumpkin pie.

 BONUS: Met a deeper political need